SivaKarthik22/glb-viewer/README.md

 -remember fold and unfold states in outliner
 -unhide all button
 -animation player
--side panel width adjust

 improvisation:
--update panning - it is not proper - use panning sensitivity and speed properties of camera -find solution to use context states for isolation mode workflow -improve highlight quality - try to achieve outline instead of highlight
+-find solution to use context states for isolation mode workflow -improve highlight quality - try to achieve outline instead of highlight